Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: System Characterization

 The conservatively estimated PSD of the vacuum fluctuations is shown in Fig.~\ref{fig:results}a together with the actually measured PSD of the signal.
 The spectra are clearly ``colored'' which indicates that the data samples are correlated and therefore non-i.i.d.
 This is further corroborated in Fig.~\ref{fig:results}b, where the autocorrelation of the signal is plotted.
 It justifies the importance of using the min-entropy relation associated with non-i.i.d.\ samples.

 From the PSDs we calculate the three parameters for obtaining the min-entropy which are summarized in Table~\ref{tab:expresults}.
-Minimizing the min-entropy over the confidence set of the estimated parameters, yielded 10.7\,bit per 16 bit sample for a failure probability of our parameter characterization of $\epsilon_\text{PE} = 10^{-10}$ (i.e.\ the probability that the actual parameters are outside the confidence intervals).
-To verify the Gaussian assumption in our security proof we calculated the probability quantiles of the measured samples and compared those to the theoretical quantiles of a Gaussian distribution, see Fig.~\ref{fig:results}c.
+By minimizing the min-entropy over the confidence set of the estimated parameters, we obtain 10.74\,bit per 16 bit sample with a failure probability of $\epsilon_\text{PE} = 10^{-10}$ (i.e.\ the probability that the actual parameters are outside the confidence intervals).
+To verify the Gaussian assumption in our security proof, we calculated the probability quantiles of the measured samples and compared those to the theoretical quantiles of a Gaussian distribution, see Fig.~\ref{fig:results}c.

+Finally, we characterized the digitization error of our ADC which is shown in Fig.~\ref{fig:results}d.
+The measurement protocol is described in the Supplemental Material.
+Using confidence intervals, the worst case estimate of the reduction of the min-entropy due to the digitization error is 1.77\,bit, thus yielding a total min-entropy of 8.97\,bit.
+This relatively large reduction is due to the fact that our ADC is 4-way interleaved.